benlind/cs-1555-project/README.md

 ## Compiling and Running the Driver

+### Create Parameters file

+Copy `Constants.java.dist` to `Constants.java` and modify the parameters to match your environment before continuing.

+### Compile Driver file

 To compile the driver, run `javac Driver.java`.
 To run it, run `java Driver`.

 ## Important files